alejandrojuria/tightbinder/docs/source/tutorial/topology.rst

 Calculation of Wannier charge centers
 ---------------------------------------
 The simplest way to determine if a crystalline system is topological or not is to extract the corresponding topological invariant from the evolution of the Wannier charge centers.
-This can be done with the methods defined inside the module :module:`tightbinder.topology`, specifically via :meth:`tightbinder.topology.calculate_wannier_centre_flow()`
+This can be done with the methods defined inside the module :mod:`tightbinder.topology`, specifically via :meth:`tightbinder.topology.calculate_wannier_centre_flow()`

 .. code-block:: python